 - What sport did/do you do?
 I started dance lessons at age three, making some amazing memories: Dancing at Disney, Performing in Blackpool Winter Gardens and even school productions, where everyone felt involved and part of the team.
 I now run and train with a club and rock-climb, which is really need to get back into.

 - What is one of your morals?
 Animal welfare and environmental sustainability is something that matters to me and I hope my actions make a positive difference; I have been a vegetarian for over a decade and do my all to consume wisely.

 - Your coffee order?
 This is hard, as I’m fond of coffee.
 Currently, a hot coconut milk latte.

 - What are your life goals?
-Firstly, to learn and find the person I really am- which sounds so cheesy – I have ALOT of growing to do.
-Secondly, to make my family proud.
+First, to learn and find the person I really am- which sounds so cheesy – I have ALOT of growing to do.
+Second, to make my family proud.

 - Your ‘final’ meal?
 Starter: Sourdough with olive oil and balsamic.
 Main: Tomatoey pasta with loads of basil and parmesan shavings.
 Dessert: Warm chocolate brownie!
 Drink: Slimline Rhubarb&Ginger Gin.

 - The biggest struggle you overcame?
 (Still overcoming) an eating disorder and depression, which has controlled my life for years.
 Finally, I have chosen to recover and to live, which is the most powerful thing I’ve ever done.

 - How would you describe yourself in one word?
 Relentless.

 You now know some of my ‘on paper’ facts, but what does my here-and-now look like?
 I recently wrote a piece about my UCAS journey and recieving my final university offers.
 Some of my upcoming plans: